The Siege of Pinchgut: Filming

-Reception
+UK Reception

 The film was entered in the 1959 Berlin Film Festival and released in the UK and Australia.
 Although aged almost 50, Gerry Duggan was nominated for the BAFTA Film Award for Newcomer to Leading Film Roles in 1960 for his role as Pat Fulton.
 He lost to the 13-year-old Hayley Mills in Tiger Bay.

 Critical

 In England The Guardian said it had "a story with depth and real life which sometimes holds up the pace of what must succeed as a thriller."